Defining our corporate behaviour

 Conducting our business with honesty, integrity and transparency is not only the right thing to do, it is also critical to the continuing development of a business that is responsible, successful and sustainable in the long term.

 Our Standards of Business Conduct express the high standards of business integrity that we require from our employees worldwide.
 As such, they play a key role in the British American Tobacco Group strategy.

 Together with our Statement of Business Principles, our Standards of Business Conduct underpin our commitment to high standards of corporate behaviour.
-While the Statement of Business Principles sets out our beliefs and values as an organisation, the Standards of Business Conduct apply those values and principles to specific situations, which may arise in our day-to-day business life.
+While the Statement of Business Principles sets out our beliefs and values as an organisation, our Standards of Business Conduct provide guidance on workplace situations, based on those values and principles.

 Corruption causes distortion in markets and harms economic, social and political development, particularly in developing countries.
 Our Standards of Business Conduct make clear that it is wholly unacceptable for our companies and employees to be involved or implicated in any way in corrupt practices.
 It is our policy that Group companies and their employees must ensure that:

 Each Group company is required to maintain, as part of its books of account, a register of political donations, gifts, charitable contributions and non-commercial sponsorships made by or on behalf of the company.
 Agents, consultants and other third parties engaged on behalf of any Group company are expected to apply standards of business conduct consistent with our Standards.

 The Group’s Speak Up policy contained within our Standards enables staff to speak up and raise concerns, in confidence, about possible wrongdoing or breaches of our Standards, and to do so without fear of reprisal.